Find a Qualified Attorney Near You

 The Equality Act would:

-• Add sexual orientation and gender identity as protected characteristics under the Equal Credit Opportunity Act as stated in the Consumer Finance Protection Bureau’s interpretive rule to prevent LGBTQ+ people from being denied loans or credit cards due to their sexual orientation or gender identity
+- Add sexual orientation and gender identity as protected characteristics under the Equal Credit Opportunity Act, as stated in the Consumer Financial Protection Bureau’s interpretive rule.
+This would prevent LGBTQ+ people from being denied loans or credit cards due to their sexual orientation or gender identity.

 Religious Liberty